PaulSoderlind/FinancialEconometrics/Readme.md

 # On the Files

 1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
-The chapter numbers correspond to the lecture notes (pdf).
+The chapter numbers correspond to the lecture notes (pdf), where more details are given (and the notation is explained).

 2. The pdf file contains the lecture notes.

-3. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.
+3. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions (also used in the notebooks).

-4. The current version is tested on Julia 1.3 and 1.4.
+4. The current version is tested on Julia 1.4 and 1.5.

 # Relation to Other Julia Econometrics Codes

 The notebooks are closely tied to my lecture notes.
 The focus is on learning, so most methods are built up from scratch.
-For instance, to estimate a GARCH model, the notebook builds the likelihood function, calls on a routine for optimisation (for the point estimates) and then differentiation (to estimate the standard errors).
+For instance, to estimate a GARCH model, the notebook builds the likelihood function, calls on a routine for optimisation (for the point estimates) and then differentiation (for the standard errors).

 See [Michael Creel's code](https://github.com/mcreel/Econometrics) for a similar approach (also focused on teaching)